Vananh151/Predicting-Depression/README.md

 - Financial pressure
 - ...
 <img width="945" height="1012" alt="image" src="https://github.com/user-attachments/assets/42902456-1f0c-40bc-8a59-c5a5caf35e36" />
 Labels: The dataset is labeled based on the self-reported responses and scored using a predefined scale.
-It includes three levels of depression:
+It includes three levels of depression
 - No depression
 - Mild depression
 - Severe depression